jrwarwick/artemis-sbs-ui/readme.md

 Supplemental GUIs in HTML5/CSS/JS, as environmental decoration for the multiplayer game Artemis SBS.
 Even if information is not functionally meaningful, the experience is enhanced by giving a feeling of authenticity, ambiance.

 This is meant to be an easy-to-use visual layer for greebly/glittery/set-dressing type screens on an Artemis SBS custom bridge.
 Somewhat similar to the TAC and INFO screens from the Data station, but with no real "in-game" information.
 It is essentially just a CSS theme with an HTML5 "template" and a few examples to get you started.
-At the fancier end of things, you could probably glue this together with some kind of fancy node backend like artemis-glitter (that was certainly my original plan), but, baby steps.
+At the fancier end of things, you could probably glue this together with some kind of fancy NodeJS backend like artemis-glitter (that was certainly my original plan), but, baby steps.
 This project is inspired by @IvanSanchez's artemis-glitter, but more modest in scope.
-However, at some point in the future, the astute Game Master may be able to utilize these secondary interfaces to convey information to players or trigger game events in response to particular secondary interface actions, all in an in-game meaningful fashion; e.g., science scans of a region of space, rather than just known objects, reveals some play-impacting information or maybe a "reverse the polarity of the deflector dish while flooding the plasma vents" can transfer some energy to a stranded merchant vessel.
+However, at some point in the future, the astute Game Master may be able to utilize these secondary interfaces to convey information to players or trigger game events in response to particular secondary interface actions, all in an in-game meaningful fashion; e.g., science scans of a region of space, rather than just known objects, reveals some play-impacting information or maybe a "reverse the polarity of the deflector dish while flooding the plasma vents" can transfer some energy to a stranded merchant vessel, or perhaps moving a damcon team to an aft node (where the cargo bay is) represents the damcon team collecting needed parts to perform a critical repair (that would otherwise become re-damaged by GM standing in for "unstable phase transducers").

 The most basic CSS layer should work with IE10 "or better".
 Fancier stuff uses CSS3 and SVG with animation and good JS.
 So the optimal environment would be a recentish edition of Chrome.
 Chrome (and/or Chromium and/or Canary) is available on most common platforms.
 Perhaps try NeverWhere's CloudReady, which will turn a laptop into a "Chromebook".
 I had pretty good success with it even on some slightly older Dell laptops.